luisdavim/synthetic-checker/README.md

 ### Using go run

-The simplest way to start the service is throug the `go run` command:
+The simplest way to start the service is through the `go run` command:

 ```sh
 go run main.go